Vinit-joshi2/-payments.csv-and-customer_orders.csv/README.md

 </h4>

-- PayPal generated the highest completed payment revenue, suggesting it is the most effective channel for successful transactions.
+- PayPal generated the highest completed payment revenue, suggesting it is the most effective method for successful transactions.

 <h4>Percent method Failure rate </h4>